squidserv/OracleRole/README.md

 ## Body

-A dead body that has not been investigated
+Reports to the player that there is a dead body that hasn't been investigated, as well as who the dead body is.

 ## Outline